I wanted a trophy boyfriend

 This quirk was so trivial that, even at the time, I was embarrassed it irritated me.

-I know you want to know what the quirk was.
-But I’m not going to tell you.
+I’m not going to tell you what the quirk was.
 Because it doesn’t matter.
-If it hadn’t been that particular quirk – if that particular trivial, irritating quirk had suddenly disappeared – I would have immediately replaced it with another.
+If it hadn’t been that particular quirk – if that particular irritating quirk had suddenly disappeared – I would have immediately replaced it with another.

 Irritation is a powerful intimacy barrier.
 I have found.

 Our first break up was devastating and confusing.
-He suddenly went cold on me.
-And, at the time, I didn’t know why.
+He suddenly went cold on me and I didn’t know why.
 Although I do now.

 Fast-forward some months and we were back together.